Cascoda/cascoda-sdk/posix/app/sniffer/README.md

 DESCRIPTION
         Sniffer program to use the CA-8211 to capture packets on a channel.

-        -p             PCap mode, output pcap data instead of descriptive hex dump.
-If this is used in conjunction with pipes, can be used to stream to wireshark
+        -b [DURATION]    Ring-buffer mode.
+Wireshark will save and start a new capture every number of seconds specified by the DURATION argument.
+                         Note: This HAS to be used in conjunction with -o, to specify the output directory path where the pcap files will be created.

         -d               Debug mode, print verbose information to stderr.

+        -e               Use PCap datalink type ETHERNET (default is IEEE802_15_4_TAP).

+        -i               Use PCap datalink type IEEE802_15_4_WITHFCS (default is IEEE802_15_4_TAP).

+        -o [PATH]        If provided, wireshark will save the current capture in the output directory provided.
+Otherwise, Wireshark will not save the capture.
+                         NOTE: This option is mandatory if -b is used.

         -n [PIPENAME]    Output to a named pipe/fifo, which can be read by wireshark or another program.
 Most useful in conjunction with '-p'.

+        -p               PCap mode, output pcap data instead of descriptive hex dump.
+If this is used in conjunction with pipes, can be used to stream to wireshark

+        -s [SERIALNO]    This application will use the sniffer with the serial number specified.
+                         If not specified, the first sniffer detected will be used.

         -w               Open WireShark to process the packet capture.
 Implies -p and -n (random name for pipe if not provided separately).

         -W [PATH]        Open WireShark at the path to process the packet capture.
                          Implies -w.

-        -s [SerialNo]  (Optional) Specify the serial number of the target device.
 ```

 For instance the ``-w`` argument can be used to automatically boot wireshark and connect.
 On unix platforms the usage is more flexible and can use command line pipes such as: